 The Dean of Students is responsible for receiving reports and complaints of violations of this Policy and sharing them with the Head of School.
 All reports or complaints of a violation of this Policy involving the Dean of Students should be filed with the Head of School.

 - Any faculty, staff, independent contractor, or school volunteer who becomes aware or has a reasonable belief that bullying, harassment or retaliation has occurred on school property or in a school-related activity must promptly report the alleged incident(s) to a Designated Official.

 - Any student or “other person (who is not a school employee, independent contractor or school volunteer) who becomes aware or has a reasonable belief that bullying or harassment has occurred on school property or in a school-related activity is strongly encouraged to promptly report the incident(s) to a Designated Official.
-In situations where a student or other person does not feel comfortable reporting the incident to a Designated Official, (s)he may report it to a trusted school employee, who must promptly transmit the report to a Designated Official.
+In situations where a student or other person does not feel comfortable reporting the incident to a Designated Official, he/she/they may report it to a trusted school employee, who must promptly transmit the report to a Designated Official.

 - Any school community member may also report alleged incidents of bullying directly to the Dean of Students or Head of School.

 - When a report or complaint involves physical injury, the Dean of Students will promptly report the incident to the Head of School.

 - Parents and/or legal guardians will be notified of any report involving their children.”

 Resolution Process: Determining Whether to Institute Formal or Informal Proceedings

 - After the Dean of Students receives a complaint or report; they must determine whether to resolve the complaint, through Formal or Informal Proceedings including referring it to the Community Conduct Committee.